 Travelling from the rest of Europe to Norway on the water is a popular option as part of a longer road trip.

 For some, ferry travel conjures up images of days long gone.
-But ferries are still a vital part of the Norwegian transportation network and a viable option for travelling to the country.
+But smaller ferries are still a vital part of the Norwegian transportation network.
+Larger vessels remain a viable option for travelling to the country.